 Introducing new cattle to your herd or re-introducing your own stock after being away can be a potential disease risk.
 New cattle to the herd include purchases, imported animals and hire bulls.

 There are five actions that you can take to protect your herd from TB, one of which is to stop or reduce the likelihood of infected cattle entering the herd.
 Cattle movements are one of the main contributors to the spread of TB, with 50% of breakdowns in the Low Risk Area of England due to the purchase of undetected infected cattle.

 How to reduce your risk

-- Date of the animal’s pre-movement TB test.
-Not all animals require pre-movement tests, but those that do should have been tested in the 60 days before their sale.
-Pre-movement testing reduced the risk of undetected infected cattle spreading disease.
+Not all animals require a pre-movement test, but those that do should have been tested in the 60 days before their sale.
+Buy an animal that has been tested seven days ago compared to 60 days ago.

-When cattle enter your farm, it is recommended to isolate them from other cattle in the herd to ensure that they are not incubating any disease (not just TB) and to give you time to test.
-If you are buying in cattle from a herd of higher TB risk status (based on your assessment of the three factors above), they should always be isolated.
-The period of isolation should be at least 60 days so that a post-movement test can be carried out before introducing them into the herd.
+When cattle enter your farm, it’s good practice to isolate them from other cattle in the herd to ensure that they are not incubating disease (not just TB) and to give you time to test them.
+If you are buying in cattle from a herd of higher TB risk status, they should always be isolated.
+The period of isolation should be at least 60 days so that a post-movement TB test can be carried out before introducing them into the herd.

 Isolation should apply to all cattle entering your herd, including newly purchased stock, hired bulls and cattle under your ownership that have returned from being away, e.g. from shows, markets and other premises.
 The TB risk is greater for purchased stock and hired bulls than for animals that have been off the farm for a short time.
 The practicality of isolating cattle depends on factors such as the number of animals purchased, their purpose in the herd and the availability of suitable isolation facilities.
 Discuss with your vet which options would be appropriate for isolation on your farm.